 This is the initial public offering of Class A common stock of OneWater Marine Inc., a Delaware corporation.
-We are offering 3,157,895 shares of Class A common stock.
+We are offering shares of Class A common stock.

 Prior to this offering, there has been no public market for our Class A common stock.
-We have applied to list our Class A common stock on The Nasdaq Global Market under the symbol "ONEW."
+We have been approved to list our Class A common stock on The Nasdaq Global Market under the symbol "ONEW."

-We anticipate that the initial public offering price will be between \$18.00 and \$20.00 per share of Class A common stock.
+We anticipate that the initial public offering price will be between \$ and \$ per share of Class A common stock.

-Certain of our affiliates, including affiliates of The Beekman Group, our Chief Executive Officer, Austin Singleton, and LMI Holding, LLC, have indicated an interest in purchasing up to an aggregate of \$9.7 million of shares of our Class A common stock in this offering at the initial public offering price per share.
+Certain of our Legacy Owners (as defined herein), including affiliates of The Beekman Group, our Chief Executive Officer, Austin Singleton, LMI Holding, LLC and Dr. A. Derrill Crowe, have indicated an interest in purchasing up to an aggregate of \$ million of shares of our Class A common stock in this offering at the initial public offering price per share.
+In addition, Regal Marine Industries, Inc., one of our boat manufacturers, has indicated an interest in purchasing up to \$ of shares of our Class A common stock in this offering at the initial public offering price per share.
 However, because indications of interest are not binding agreements or commitments to purchase, these parties may elect to purchase more, less or no shares in this offering or the underwriters may elect to sell more, less or no shares in this offering to these parties.
 The number of shares of Class A common stock available for sale to the general public will be reduced to the extent these parties purchase shares of Class A common stock in the offering.
 The underwriters will receive the same discount from any Class A common stock purchased by these parties as they will from any other shares of Class A common stock sold to the public in this offering.
 Any shares purchased by such parties in this offering will be subject to a 180-day lock-up agreement with the underwriters.

-The underwriters have the option for a period of 30 days from the date of this prospectus to purchase up to a maximum of 473,684 additional shares of Class A common stock from us at the public offering price, less the underwriting discount and commissions.
+The underwriters have the option for a period of 30 days from the date of this prospectus to purchase up to a maximum of additional shares of Class A common stock from us at the public offering price, less the underwriting discount and commissions.

 We are an "emerging growth company," as defined in Section 2(a) of the Securities Act of 1933, as amended (the "Securities Act"), and will be subject to reduced reporting requirements.
 This prospectus complies with the requirements that apply to an issuer that is an emerging growth company.
 We will have two classes of common stock outstanding after this offering: Class A common stock and Class B common stock.
-Upon consummation of this offering, investors in this offering, including any of our affiliates that may purchase shares in this offering, will hold 86.6% of the Class A common stock, representing 33.1% of the total voting stock outstanding.
-Legacy Owners (as defined herein) will hold 66.9% of the total voting stock outstanding, including 100.0% of the Class B common stock, which votes together with the Class A common stock as a single class.
+Upon consummation of this offering, investors in this offering, including any of our affiliates that may purchase shares in this offering, will hold wo fithe Class A common stock, representing for the total voting stock outstanding.
+Legacy Owners will hold for the total voting stock outstanding, including 100.0% of the Class B common stock, which votes together with the Class A common stock as a single class.